Shared Hosting for Everyone, imagined by developers, for developers.Discovering the Public Cloud

 Open your terminal and enter the following command:

 $ ssh [user]@ssh-[account].alwaysdata.net

 [user] with your SSH user name and

 ssh-[account].alwaysdata.net with your SSH hostname.

 Useful when located after a firewall, our web interface lets you use the SSH protocol from your browser.
 To use it, specify

 https://ssh-[account].alwaysdata.net in the address bar of your web browser.

-This interface is not compatible with VPS and dedicated hosting.
+This interface is not compatible with the Private Cloud.